adamchainz/flake8-comprehensions/README.rst

 C405 Unnecessary (list/tuple) literal - rewrite as a set literal.
 C406 Unnecessary (list/tuple) literal - rewrite as a dict literal.
 C407 Unnecessary list comprehension - '<builtin>' can take a generator.
+C408 Unnecessary (dict/list/tuple) call - rewrite as a literal.
 ==== ====

 Examples